 Several extensions are under consideration:

-DJUNITS documentation and test reports for the current version can be found at https://djunits.org/docs/current and the API can be found at https://djunits.org/docs/current/apidocs/index.html.
+DJUNITS documentation and test reports for the current version can be found at https://djunits.org/docs/latest.
+The manual is at https://djunits.readthedocs.io, or at https://djunits.org/manual The API can be found at https://djunits.org/docs/latest/apidocs/index.html.